The focus of this page is on social media, particularly from the point of view of information security and privacy at the university.

-In recent years, online communication has changed as services based on networked communication have emerged and even replaced some of the more traditional means of online communication, such as e-mail.
+Online communication has changed as services based on networked communication have emerged and replaced some of the more traditional means of online communication, such as e-mail.
 These services are often called by the umbrella term social media.
-Especially Facebook is used around the world for both private and commercial communications.
+Many social media are used for both private and commercial communications.

 Social media services can be very useful for study and work purposes as well as other communication.
 However, you should always keep in mind that communication in these services is rarely private.
 This is why social media – as well as other means of communication – can have unwanted consequences to thoughtless actions that were deemed harmless at the time.